 Also See: Baojun 510 SUV Spotted Testing In India

-The engine options will remain the same as well; a 1.5-litre turbo-petrol unit and a 2.0-litre turbo-diesel unit, both BS-VI compliant.
+The engine options will remain the same as well; a 1.5-litre turbo-petrol unit and a 2.0-litre turbo-diesel unit.
+These engines are only BS-IV compliant as of yet, but are expected to meet BS-VI norms before launch.
 The three-row/six-seater MG Hector will go up against the upcoming Tata Buzzard and the Mahindra XUV500 (which is also due for a facelift).
 Expect launch to take place early next year.